darthapo/assembot/readme.md

 If you've not installed it globally, then you'll need to add it as a dependency to your project, then:

     npm install
-    ./node_modules/.bin/assembot
+    ./node_modules/.bin/assembot --build

 ## Transpiler Support

-Assembot will try to enable support for transpiling `.coffee`, `.litcoffee`, `.eco`, `.less`, and `.styl` files.
+AssemBot will try to enable support for transpiling `.coffee`, `.litcoffee`, `.eco`, `.less`, and `.styl` files.
 It will also assemble `.css`, `.js`, and `.html` files.
 Any `.html` files become a module that exports the contents of the file as a string.
 Stylus support will attempt to enable Nib by default as well.

 ## Token Replacement

 In your sources files you can embed data defined in your `package.json` file by using a special token syntax: `{%- package.author -%}`

-If you have `replaceTokens` set to `true`, Assembot will attempt to replace all tokens in your sources files.
+If you have `replaceTokens` set to `true`, AssemBot will attempt to replace all tokens in your sources files.
 It is enabled by default.

+## Dev Server

+AssemBot comes with a dev server, to use it:

+    assembot --serve

+## Command Line Help

+You can get a list of the supported command line options too:

+    assembot -h

 ## Default Configuration